Prediction Markets

 Tips for Responsible Event Contract Trading

 Whether you’re trading prediction markets, wagering on sports, or in any other case where you’re putting funds at risk in hopes of making a profit, the principles of responsible gaming apply.
-Lean on the tips below to keep things entertaining as you participate responsibly.
+Lean on the tips below to keep things entertaining while participating responsibly.

 • Have a strict budget and stick to it, never trading more than you can afford to lose.
 There are no guarantees, and losing your entire stake is absolutely possible.